+1.1.
 Tax Expenditures Associated with Value Added Tax (from permanent measures)

 Tax Measure Type Year of introduction % of Tax Revenue from VAT Amount (in BGN) Special regime for charging VAT on imports and a 30-day deadline for VAT refunds 2007 Х The tax expenditure has not been measured.
-Reduced tax rate (9 %) for accommodation provided at hotels and other similar establishments 20074 1.30% 142,774,924 Total 1.30% 142,774,924
+Reduced tax rate (9 %) for accommodation provided at hotels and other similar establishments 20075 1.39% 180,408,982 Total 1.39% 180,408,982

 The tax expenditure under the "Reduced tax rate (9%) for accommodation provided at hotels and other similar establishments" tax measure has the biggest relative share in the tax expenditures associated with value added tax.
-Compared to the previous year, this measure reports a decrease by BGN 16.8 million (10.5%) for 2020.
-The factor behind the decrease of the tax expenditure amount for the reference period in terms of activities related to accommodation in the country is the epidemiological situation and the restrictive measures introduced to overcome the pandemic in the country.
+Compared to the previous year, this measure reports an increase by BGN 37.6 million (26.4%) for 2021.
+The factor influencing the amount of tax expenditures for the reference period is the growth reported by the NSI on an annual basis in the revenues from nights spent in the country for 20216.